Agoric/documentation/main/guides/js-programming/ses/ses-reference.md

 #### `consoleTaming` Options

-The default `safe` option actually expands what you would expect from `console`'s logging output.
+The default `'safe'` option actually expands what you would expect from `console`'s logging output.
 It will show information from the `assert` package and error objects.
 Errors can report more diagnostic information that should be hidden from other objects.
 See the [error README](https://github.com/Agoric/SES-shim/blob/master/packages/ses/src/error/README.md)